zapier/zapier-platform-cli/README-source.md

 ### `bundle.meta`

-`bundle.meta` is extra information useful for doing advanced behaviors depending on what the user is doing.
+`bundle.meta` contains extra information useful for doing advanced behaviors depending on what the user is doing.
 It has the following options:

 | key | default | description |
 | --- | --- | --- |